ChristheIm/CNN-Movie-Classification/README.md

-# CNN_Movie-Classification
+# Movie Genre Classification by Convolutional Neural Network
 This project aims to determine the genre of the movie based on the poster image.
-Image Classification by using Convolutional Neural Network.
+Image Classification by using a Convolutional Neural Network.